connervieira/Predator/README.md

 # Predator

-A front end for OpenALPR designed to detect and record license plates in pre-recorded video
+A front end for OpenALPR designed to detect and record license plates in both pre-recorded and real-time video.

 ![Predator LPRS header](./assets/PredatorHeaderLight.svg)